Yashbodhale42/AIChatBot-React-SpringAI/AI-ChatBot-BackEnd/README.md

-# 🧠 Spring Boot Ollama Chat Backend
+# 🧠 Spring AI Ollama Chat Backend

 A simple REST API for interacting with local Ollama models using streaming and non-streaming endpoints.